edelauna/eecs4101-project/tutorial1-subagents/README.md

 **Pre-Condition**
 - *s'*: current state
 - *r'*: reward signal
 - *Q*: memo object with key-value pairs, where the key is a tuple of state and action, while value is the Q-value.
+Initilized to 0.0
 - *s,a,r*: previous state actions, and reward
 - *α*: learning rate, initialized to 0.2
 - *γ*: reward discount rate, initialized to 0.9